 Orion’s ShortTube 80 Variants

 The ST80-A, which is the variant I have, comes with a set of tube-rings, a vixen dovetail mounting plate for standard telescope mounts, a 90-degree star diagonal mirror, and 25mm and 10mm Plossl eyepieces.
 It also has a big 8×40 finderscope.
 Frankly, it’s way too big.
-A smaller 6×30 finder would have worked better, and wouldn’t unbalance the EQ mount as badly.
-I replaced the 8×40 finder for a cheap red dot finder, and found that it’s much more usable.
-(I find that finderscopes are usually so far back that they get in the way when I’m trying to look through the eyepiece, while a red dot finder’s view window is farther forward)
+A smaller 6×30 finder would have worked better, and wouldn’t have unbalanced the EQ mount as badly.
+I replaced the 8×40 finder with a cheap red dot finder, and found that it’s much more usable.
+(I find that finderscopes are usually so far back that they get in the way when I’m trying to look through the eyepiece, while a red dot finder’s view window is farther forward.)

 The ST80-T is the terrestrial variant, essentially a spotting scope.
 It has the same eyepieces, but a 6×26 correct-image finder replaces the oversized 8×40 upside-down-image finder of the -A. The 45-degree erecting prism provides a correct-image through the telescope, but these cheap prism diagonals tend to be pretty soft and prone to adding their own additional false color, so it should only be used for terrestrial use at low-medium power.
 If you get one of these, you’ll want an upgraded star diagonal.